drewq/nativebootvhdx/README.md

 Launch either **command prompt as admin** or **powershell as admin**

 ### CMD:
-Copy our current boot entry
+Copy the current boot entry
 > bcdedit /copy {current} /d "My Dualboot Description"

 Copy the UUID including the brackets {...} from the **output** of the previous command